thegrunge36/adaptive-video-encoder-releases/README.md

 ```
 -h, --help                        Display this help message and exit
 -o, --output OUTPUT               Output video file (default: <input>_adaptive.mkv)
+--auto-rename                     If the output file is locked by another process (open in a
+                                  player, scanned by antivirus, held by a stale ffmpeg, etc.),
+                                  automatically pick an alternative name (_v2, _v3, ...) instead
+                                  of aborting.
+Default: abort with a diagnostic message listing
+                                  common causes.

 [ Video Settings ]
 --force-fps FORCE_FPS             Force video frame rate conversion (e.g., 23.976).